pp4rs/2022-uzh/docs/announcements.md

     * **[Pre-Course Survey](https://forms.gle/zGkRg7ABpqD2mbEs9)**.
         * Please fill this out before the course begins.

-    To avoid clogging up everyone's inboxes with course email, all future important information will be posted on the course's [Announcements page](https://pp4rs.github.io/2021-uzh/announcements) - be sure to check in there regularly.
+    To avoid clogging up everyone's inboxes with course email, all future important information will be posted on the course's [Announcements page](https://pp4rs.github.io/2022-uzh/announcements) - be sure to check in there regularly.
 Smaller pieces of information and course chat will take place inside a chat environment, called [Slack](https://www.slack.com).
 Sign up to join the conversation [here](https://pp4rs.slack.com).

     We look forward to seeing you on the first day of classes on Thursday, September 2nd, at 9.30am.

     Best,

-    Lachlan, Julian, Lexi and Martin
+    Martin and Julius

 <!-- HERE IS AN EXAMPLE NOTE BOX -->
 <!-- !!! note "YOUR NOTE NAME"